petermaksymo/PlanIt/Readme.md

 # PlanIt
-A course dicovery tool by ECE444 Group 10 - 4Sight
+A course discovery tool by ECE444 Group 10 - 4Sight

 # Table of Contents